Balancing Insufficient Sleep

 Generally Supportive Herbs

-I Sleep Soundly is a formula specifically designed to support sound sleep.
-These tablets help the muscles to fully relax so that the body can physically surrender to sleep.
-At the same time, this formula helps to soothe the mind and nervous system in support of quality sleep.
+I Sleep Soundly.
+A formula specifically designed to support sound sleep, I Sleep Soundly helps the muscles fully relax so that the body can physically surrender to sleep.
+At the same time, these tablets help soothe the mind and nervous system in support of quality sleep.

-Brahmi/Gotu Kola is incredibly sattvic in nature and is renowned for its ability to support the nervous system and the mind.
-It is a cooling, relaxing tonic for pitta and it helps to calm vata in the mind.
+Brahmi/Gotu Kola.
+Incredibly sattvic in nature, brahmi/gotu kola is renowned for its ability to support the nervous system and the mind.
+It is a cooling, relaxing tonic for pitta and it helps calm vata in the mind.
 Banyan offers brahmi/gotu kola in powder form, as well as a liquid extract and tablet form of the herb.

 Herbs for Balancing Vata

+Ashwagandha.
 Ashwagandha has long been revered for its ability to support the body in resisting stress while calming the mind.
 As a highly regarded adaptogen, Ashwagandha supports quality energy throughout the day and sound sleep at night.
 Ashwagandha powder is an excellent addition to relaxing nighttime beverages.
 Ashwagandha tablets and liquid extract are also available.

-Healthy Vata tablets help to balance vata throughout the system, supporting overall health and well-being.
+Healthy Vata.
+Healthy Vata tablets help balance vata throughout the system, supporting overall health and well-being.

-Vata Digest tablets help to remove excess vata from the digestive tract in support of agni, which is essential to optimal health.
-If you prefer a powder, Hingvastak is the powdered form of this formula; it can be taken alone or sprinkled on your food like pepper.
+Vata Digest.
+Vata Digest tablets help remove excess vata from the digestive tract in support of agni, which is essential to optimal health.
+If you prefer a powder, hingvastak is the powdered form of this formula; it can be taken alone or sprinkled on your food like pepper.

 Herbs for Balancing Pitta

 Healthy Pitta.
 Healthy Pitta tablets help to balance pitta throughout the system, supporting overall health and well-being.

+Pitta Digest.
 Pitta Digest tablets help to remove excess pitta from the digestive tract in support of agni, which is essential to optimal health.
-If you prefer a powder, Avipattikar powder is a traditional Ayurvedic formula with very similar qualities and effects.
+If you prefer a powder, avipattikar powder is a traditional Ayurvedic formula with very similar qualities and effects.

 Finding Your Unique Path Toward Balance

 While Ayurveda offers a number of effective tools for balancing insufficient sleep, working with an Ayurvedic practitioner can be incredibly clarifying and can help deliver the best results for your particular situation.
 That said, the above recommendations provide a solid foundation for anyone struggling with sleep imbalances.